I have a soft spot for girl names from initials. Maybe it’s because my own name started out that way: Abigail came from my initials at birth, AB.

 KT might come from something as classic as Katherine Theresa.
 (And, of course, Katie comes from Katherine anyhow.)
 On the more daring side, there’s Kaia Therese or Kinley Tate.
 But somehow, I keep coming back to more classic choices to get to KT.
 Singer KT Tunstall was born Kate Victoria.

-Like Katie from KT, I keep drifting towards the traditional KK names to get to Kiki.
+Like Katie from KT, traditional KK names might be the best route to Kiki.
 Katherine Kendall, maybe, or Kate Kelly.
+But something like Kaia Kensley could work, too.

 As with Coco, Lola requires more than just LL initials.
 It works best when the sounds are present, too.
 Lora Alice, maybe.
 Or Lois Landry.
 (Is that too close to Lois Lane?
 Ooh … that leads to Lola, too!)

 Lula started out as a nickname for Louisa.
 It could be a contracted form of Luella, too.
-But for our purposes, how about something like Lucy Elaine, Lucia Landry, or Louisa Lake.
+But it might also evolve from something like Lucy Elaine, Lucia Landry, or Louisa Lake.

 So many names start with a strong May sound.
 A combination like Mabel Zara or Mae Catherine could easily lead to Macy or Maisie.
-For years, I had Marie Claire on my list, with the nickname Macy.
+Or even consider something like classic Mary Claire, with the nickname Macy.

-So many formal names lead to Millie, but M.L. or even Em.L. and M.El. names can get there, too.
-Emerson Lily might be my favorite, but how about Mirabel Elise?
+So many formal names lead to Millie, but ML or even Em.L. and M.El. names can get there, too.
+Emerson Lily is quite pretty, or how about Mirabel Elise?

 Something like Renata Mia would logically lead to Remy.
 A more traditional choice could work, too – think Regina Marie or Rebecca Mary.

-Rose Mallory, Rose Marjorie, Rowan Mackenzie, Rosalie Marie all might lead to Romy.
+Rose Mallory, Rose Marjorie, Rowan Mackenzie, or Rosalie Marie all might lead to Romy.

-Sadie emerged from the traditional Sarah, so I tend to like Sarah as first name.
-But adding a strong D middle emphasizes the nickname: Sarah Davina, Sarah Delaney, or Sarah Darcy, maybe?
+Sadie emerged from the traditional Sarah, so that’s an obvious first name choice.
+Adding a strong D middle emphasizes the nickname: Sarah Davina, Sarah Delaney, or Sarah Darcy, maybe?

 The initials TL – or T with an El- name – might lead to Tillie.
-I like Tara Ellis and Teresa Eleanor.
+Think of combinations like Tara Ellis and Teresa Eleanor.

 Veronica and Victoria could get to Vica without a middle name.
-But I like Veronica Claire even better.
-Vera Caroline and Victoria Cate work, too.
+Veronica Claire makes it even clearer, or consider something like Vera Caroline or Victoria Cate.

 Something like Zora Evangeline could reduce to Zoe.
-Or maybe Zenobia Elaine.
+Or maybe even Zenobia Elaine!

 What are your favorite girl names from initials?